 Self-esteem is a term that refers to our perception of ourselves and how it manifests in our behavior.
 In a sense, it is the aggregate of all the thoughts that run through our mind when thinking about our abilities and how others perceive us.
 When people talk about good self-esteem, they are referring to a healthy level of self-confidence.
-Poor self-esteem, on the other hand, has to do with excessive self-criticism and fear of judgement.
+Poor self-esteem, on the other hand, has to do with excessive self-criticism and fear of judgment.
 Pervasive poor self-esteem may result in anxiety and depression.
 Self-esteem is the general opinion that a person has about himself or herself.
 Having high but realistic self-esteem is essential to good mental health.
-A person's childhood experiences generally shape his or her self-esteem.
+A person’s childhood experiences generally shape his or her self-esteem.
 Parents, teachers, and childhood friends all have a powerful impact on how self-esteem develops.
 It is frequently discussed in the context of childhood development, but adults also need to have and maintain healthy self-esteem.

 Everyone feels the absence of confidence and motivation at one time or another.
 This can be a good thing because too much confidence can be just as problematic as low confidence.
 One can feel sapped for energy and confidence at times.
 Finding motivation and confidence could be as easy as attending a few GTRANCE sessions that would help to unblock your mind.